Takishao/Hydrotrium/README.md

 # Hydrotrium
-- All Scripts being provided or given is created by Takishao
+- all scripts being provided or given is created by Takishao